nate-fidalgo/Diophantine-Solver/README.md

 <pre>
 <code>
-List of all eulers bricks with each entry between 1 and 40
+List of all Pythagorean quadruples with each entry between 1 and 40

 (1, 2, 2, 3)
 (1, 4, 8, 9)